MSicc/MSicc/README.md

 ## 🔬 Research & Experiments

 - Exploring local LLMs such as **Mistral, Llama, Qwen, and EuroLLM**
-- Building an AI-based **translation service prototype** for logistics at Galliker
+- Building an AI-based **translation service prototype** tailored to internal needs at Galliker Transport AG
 - Advanced CI/CD with **GitHub Actions** for iOS/macOS apps (Apple certificates, notarization, provisioning profiles) for my private projects

 ---